t12t/t12t/_site/README.md

 ## Setting up stuff

 * Make sure Ruby is up to date v.1.9.1 or whatever version they say it should be at [Jekyll](https://github.com/mojombo/jekyll/)
-* Then install Jekyll is via RubyGems:
+* Then install Jekyll via RubyGems:

 ```
 gem install jekyll